+Franklin University Switzerland offers scholarships based on academic merit and financial need.
 In order to be considered for need-based financial aid, students must apply.
-Procedures vary based on program and citizenship.
-Use the links below to find the instructions that apply to your specific case.
-For assistance or more information, contact email@example.com.
+For assistance or more information, contact firstname.lastname@example.org.

 U.S. Citizens and Legal Residents